-This constitutional argument is often used by pro-abortionists.
-As former U.S. President Barack Obama once asserted, “I remain committed to protecting a woman’s right to choose and this fundamental constitutional right.”1 Obama, once a law professor, should have known that this right doesn’t actually exist ― the Supreme Court literally conjured it out of thin air in its efforts to justify the most illogical, sloppily written opinion that it has ever produced.
+This “living constitution” argument is often used by pro-abortionists.
+As former U.S. President Barack Obama once asserted, “I remain committed to protecting a woman’s right to choose and this fundamental constitutional right.”1 Obama, formerly a law professor, obviously must know that this “right” does not actually exist ― the Supreme Court literally conjured it out of thin air in its efforts to justify the most illogical, sloppily written opinion that it has ever produced.

 Creating a Constitutional Right to Abortion

 In the 1960s, revolution ― especially of the sexual variety ― permeated the air, wafting even into the hallowed chambers of the Supreme Court of the United States.
 The justices set about finding a means by which they could enact a far-reaching “progressive” agenda and concluded that extending the right to privacy beyond its natural and legitimate dimensions would be the ideal means for accomplishing this objective.

 Of course, we do indeed possess an authentic right to privacy, founded in the Fourth Amendment, which protects us from, among other things, unreasonable searches and seizures.
 Others enjoy this genuine right to privacy, including married couples, doctors and patients, attorneys and clients, people engaging in business transactions, and priests and penitents.

-But deadlier activities require a manufactured legal cover.
+But immoral and deadly activities require a manufactured legal cover.
 As the Gospel of John says, “The light has come into the world, and men loved darkness rather than light, because their deeds were evil.
-For everyone who does evil hates the light, and does not come to the light, lest his deeds should be exposed” [3:19-20].
+For everyone who does evil hates the light, and does not come to the light, lest his deeds should be exposed” (3:19-20).

 The Courts Extended the Right to Privacy